 We are a participating partner of the EDCTP-TDR Clinical Research and Development Fellowship Program.

 Our Vaccinology Course is our flagship capacity-building program.
-The week-long course is held every year at the IVI headquarters in Seoul.
-The course aims to build capacity in vaccinology in vaccine professionals from developing countries.
-Each year, the IVI is host to world-renowned experts from various fields such as vaccinology, immunology, and infectious disease epidemiology, who participate as faculty members.
+The week-long course is held every year at IVI Headquarters in Seoul.
+The course aims to build capacity in vaccinology for vaccine professionals from developing countries.
+Each year, IVI is host to world-renowned experts from various fields such as vaccinology, immunology, and infectious disease epidemiology; who participate as faculty members.
 We also competitively award fellowships to participants from low- and middle-income countries with demonstrated financial need.
 Please visit Vaccinology Course for more information.
 The course has trained more than 1,200 professionals over the past 18 years.